MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/sharing-and-collaboration/Set-MailPublicFolder.md

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

-#### Note:
-Be aware that settings that are made on the public folders mailbox might interfere with existing settings on the public folder that is contained in the mailbox (MailPublicFolder).
+**NOTE:** Be aware that settings that are made on the public folders mailbox might interfere with existing settings on the public folder that is contained in the mailbox (MailPublicFolder).

 ## SYNTAX